ddmaness/udacity-neighborhood-app/README.md

 The results can be filtered by both price and average rating.

+## How to Run App

+First download or fork and clone this repository.
+In the project folder and run `npm install` to download all required dependencies. then run `npm start` to run the development build of the app or `npm run build` for the production build.

 ## Dependencies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).